 (ii) any duties equivalent to stamp duty that are payable in another jurisdiction.

+204A Column 2—presentation of transaction costs

+Transaction costs must be set out net of any amount recovered by the buy-sell spread charged by the trustee, responsible entity or operator of a notified foreign passport fund as defined in paragraphs (a) or (b) (as relevant) of the definitions of buy-sell spread in clause 101.

 205 Column 2—include information for each MySuper product or investment option

 (1) The fee information must be set out: